 Some of my favorite food is citrus.
 This includes oranges, tangerines, lemons, and limes.
 If you live in the citrus belt, which is a loosely defined area from Southern California to Florida, you can easily grow citrus at home.
 If you live in the northern states, you will probably have to resort to raising them as houseplants.

 Red Bell Peppers

-Eating these foods is an excellent start for a healthy lifestyle.
+Eating these foods is an excellent start for a healthy lifestyle and can be easily grown in your garden in place.
 There are other steps you will need to take to improve your immune system, like staying active, getting enough sleep, and managing stress.
-Gardening helps with all these steps.
+Gardening helps with all these steps, you can get started by purchasing the complete home garden irrigation kit from the Jain Online Store or from your local irrigation dealer or distributor.
 Stay safe out there and make sure you do your best to taking positive steps during this particular time.